Abdullah-Al-Taawab/Spring-Boot/02-spring-boot-spring-core/readme.md

 __@Bean__ Annotation make an existing third-party class available in Spring Framework.
 You may not have access to the source code of third-party class and you want to use that class as a Spring Bean.

+# @Bean Scopes :
+Scope mainly refers to the lifecycle of a bean.
+Like how long does a bean live or how many instance are created.
+Spring Bean Scopes allows us to have more granular control of the bean instances creation.
+Sometimes we want to create bean instance as singleton but in some other cases we might want it to be created on every request or once in a session.
+-	Singleton Scope
+-	Prototype Scope
+-	Request Scope